-We have already presented the results of Livina & Lenton [2007] on the ending of the last glaciation (related to the Younger Dryas event) using Greenland ice-core data in Figure 4 of Section 1.
-Here we turn to Dakos et al. [2008] who present a systematic analysis of eight ancient climate transitions.
-They show that prior to all eight of these transitions the ARC(1) propagator c extracted from the time series of observations (as described in Section 4) shows a statistically significant increase, thus, providing evidence that these ancient transitions indeed correspond to fold-like tipping events.
-We show in the following subsections the results of Dakos et al. [2008] for two of these events (leaving out the statistical tests).
+We have already presented the results of Livina and Lenton (2007) on the ending of the Younger Dryas event using Greenland ice-core data in Figure 3.1.
+Here we turn to Dakos $et\ al.$ (2008) who present a systematic analysis of eight ancient climate transitions.
+They show that prior to all eight of these transitions the ARC(1) propagator c extracted from the time-series of observations (as described in Section 3.4) shows a statistically significant increase, thus providing evidence that these ancient transitions indeed correspond to tipping events.
+We show in the following subsections the results of Dakos $et\ al.$ (2008) for two of these events (leaving out the statistical tests).

-7.1.
-The Greenhouse to Icehouse Tipping
+3.7.1 The greenhouse to icehouse tipping

-We show first in Figure 13 their study of the greenhouse-icehouse tipping event that happened about 34 million years ago.
-The time series in Figure 13(a) is the data, namely the calcium carbonate ($CaCO_3$) content from tropical Pacific sediment cores.
+We show first in Figure 3.6 their study of the greenhouse-icehouse tipping event that happened about 34 million years ago.
+The time-series in Figure 3.6(a) is the data, namely the calcium carbonate (CaCO3) content from tropical Pacific sediment cores.
 The smooth central line is the Gaussian kernel function used to filter out slow trends.
-The graph in Figure 13(b) shows the two plots of ARC(1) that are described in Section 6.2, and we notice that the mid-window projection is very close to the target, namely the known tipping point from the paleo-data.
+The graph in Figure 3.6(b) shows the two plots of ARC(1) that are described in Section 3.6.2, and we notice that the mid-window projection is very close to the target, namely the known tipping point from the paleo-data.